 - Doesn’t listen when directly spoken to

 - Avoids or dislikes activities that require sustained mental focus

 - Often loses important things

 - Leaves seating when in situations where you’re supposed to remain seated

 - Has difficulty awaiting his or her turn

-Many times children are incorrectly diagnosed as ADHD or remain undiagnosed, often leading to other learning disabilities or other mental health problems being missed completely.
+Children are often incorrectly diagnosed as ADHD or remain undiagnosed, often leading to other learning disabilities or other mental health problems being missed completely.

 The American Academy of Pediatrics (AAP) gives the following guidelines to diagnose this problem:

 - Children must display at least six attentive symptoms or six hyperactive or impulsive symptoms, and some symptoms must appear before age 7